GrahamDumpleton/mod_wsgi/docs/error-reference.rst

    all.

 :Outcome:
-   The daemon process logs this and a follow-up :ref:`WSGI0008` message, sleeps 20 seconds (anti-fork-bomb guard), and exits.
+   The daemon process exits after a 20-second anti-fork-bomb delay (the failure is logged a second time via the :ref:`WSGI0008` companion message).
 Apache respawns it; the same failure will recur until the cause is fixed.

 :Operator action:
    Check ``ulimit -u`` for the target user.
 If at or near the limit,